 Our wireless world

 We are today more reliant on wireless communications than ever before.
 Our smartphones use the latest 4G wireless technology, we access the Internet from home using tablets and laptops connected via Wi-Fi, our ability to navigate is increasingly dependent on the GPS signals transmitted by satellites and television programmes reach us thanks to radio broadcasting.
 This talk traces the history and key developments in wireless technology from the first theories put forward by James Clerk Maxwell to the practical realisation and exploitation of the technology as a viable means of communication.
 You will discover that it was a Welshman who was the first to transmit radio signals, how Chelmsford became a world centre for radio, how a military walkie-talkie gave us the mobile phone and the link between a film actress and World War Two torpedo that made both Bluetooth and Wi-Fi possible.

 Most homes in the UK are connected by a pair of copper wires to a local telephone exchange.
 For many years, those wires were used solely for making and receiving telephone calls.
-However, the personal computer, the Internet and World Wide Web changed all of that and now those same wires give you access to a seemingly infinite source of information, allow you to buy things online, bring you ultra-high definition television on demand and meet all of your social networking needs.
+However, the personal computer, the Internet and World Wide Web changed all of that and those wires started to carry data too!
+Today, a large part and in some cases all, of the copper infrastructure has been replaced by fibre to give you access to a seemingly infinite source of information, allow you to buy things online, bring you ultra-high definition television on demand and meet all of your social networking needs.
 How has all of this been possible?
-This talk examines how it all began with the modem and why that led onto the development of broadband and from there to today’s superfast connections.
+This talk examines how it all began with the modem and why that led onto the development of broadband and from there to today’s fibre based superfast connections which themselves are facing a new challenge from 5G .
 If you ever wondered how your Internet connection at home actually works, why speeds vary or what those large green metal boxes are for on your street, then this talk will explain all!